MiohitoKiri5474/nvim/README.md

 # MiohitoKiri's neoVim config files

-> These config file can **only** work on neoVim, vim user may have some plugin invalid.
+> These config file can **only** work on neoVim, some plug-in maybe not supported vim.

 ## Screenshots